 In particular the directive of the employee may not force the employee to violate the health and safety regulations.

 Therefore, the legality of the directive needs to be assessed on a case-by-case basis.
 Regarding the COVID-19 outbreak, the employee may be allowed to refuse a trip to risky areas or even to other areas if that would put their health at risk.
 The required assessment of the merits of any particular situation should cover all relevant circumstances, e.g. employee’s age, health condition, use of airport hubs and high traffic areas.

-However, it is not possible to conclude that an employee would be entitled to unconditional refusal of all business trips abroad during the COVID 19 outbreak.
+However, it is not possible to conclude that an employee would be entitled to unconditional refusal of all business travels abroad during the COVID 19 outbreak.
 In case of unjustified refusal, the employee may be subject to the consequences – failure to comply with an employer’s directive poses a particular threat to work order and discipline and can be grounds for immediate termination of the employment contract due the fault of the employee.

 The employer, according to article 15 of the Labour Code is obliged to provide safe and healthy work conditions.
 In the time of COVID 19 outbreak this duty may include also undertaking all the steps necessary to protect the employees from infection.

 The employer is obliged to allow only employees whose state of health guarantees the safe performance of the entrusted work.
 Therefore, it is not allowed to let people with visible signs of physical or psychophysical indisposition to work, even if the employee does not report such indisposition and claims that they feel well and are fine.

 On the other hand, please be advised that Polish regulations do not allow the employer to refer the employee to medical examination in case of contagious disease.
 The employer may also not order the employee to take sick leave.
 It is advised to convince the employee to undergo medical examination willingly, which would also allow them to receive the required treatment.